ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

 ## Remove resources
 {:removeresources}

-1. Navigate to [Dashboard](https://{DomainName}/dashboard/) > choose the Location, Org and Space where you have created the app and services.
+1. Navigate to [Resource List](https://{DomainName}/resources/) > choose the Location, Org and Space where you have created the app and services.
 Under **Cloud Foundry Apps**, delete the Node.JS App your created above.
 2. Under **Services**, delete the respective Internet of Things Platform, Apache Spark, {{site.data.keyword.cloudant_short_notm}} and {{site.data.keyword.cos_full_notm}} services which you created for this tutorial.

 ## Related content